Khaaz/AxonCore/docs/Core/GuildConfig.md

 ### new GuildConfig()
 Default GuildConfig data structure used in AxonCore.
 This class can be extended and changed as you want.
-All methods flagged with "is used internally" can be overriden but need to keep the same name.
+All methods flagged with "is used internally" can be overridden but need to keep the same name.

 <a name="GuildConfig+getPrefixes"></a>